IBM/z_ansible_collections_samples/zos_subsystems/cics/README.md

     the appropriate parameters for the `cmci_action` module for the action you're trying to run.

-1. CICS region provisioning playbooks
+1. CICS region provisioning samples

     Detailed instructions are provided in this [documentation](provisioning/), including the requirements and prerequisites you must satisfy.
 These samples show how to use the modules in the CICS collection to provision a CICS region from scratch: